CraftAcademy/workshop/walkthroughs/step17.md

 #### The certificate layout

+We will do some refactoring of the certificate layout.
+We will use a background and move place the text in the right place to make it look good.

+Let's start with getting the image we'll use as the document background.

-1. `cd` in to the `pdf` folder and download the certificate layout file from the `workshop-assets` repository.
+`cd` in to the `pdf` folder and download the certificate layout file from the `workshop-assets` repository.
 Again, we are going to use `subversion`:

 ```shell